Siddharth1101/Siddharth1101/README.md

 ## About Me

 Hi!
 I'm a Product Manager at a Bay Area startup working on enterprise SaaS and an MBA candidate at the Yale School of Management.
+Yes, I retain both student and fulltime work statuses because of the uniqueness of my degree - the Silver Scholars MBA.
 Previously, I was a Product Manager at an AI/hardware startup.
 I completed my Bachelor's (Honors) in Electrical Engineering with a minor in Artificial Intelligence/Machine Learning from IIT Madras, India.

 A passionate problem-solver, I'm highly interested in the confluence of business, deep technology and productization capabilites, and their impact on society.
 What kind of business strategies can firms adopt to sustainably grow and arrive at human-like decision making at scale is a question that captivates me.
 I'm also enthusiastic about interdisciplinary roles at the intersection of AI, product management and finance.